Strompy/graphql-practice/README.md

 # Graphql Practice
-Introductory repo to GraphQL based on this [tutorial](https://www.digitalocean.com/community/tutorials/a-practical-graphql-getting-started-guide-with-nodejs) thanks to John Kariuki
+Introductory repo to GraphQL based on this [tutorial](https://www.digitalocean.com/community/tutorials/a-practical-graphql-getting-started-guide-with-nodejs)
+Thanks to John Kariuki

 ## Hot to run
 1. Clone this repo to your local